subyoung/Segmentation_UKB/README.md

       #remember to adjust the file path as your path of testfile in the shell script
       sbatch run_synthseg_GPU_test.sh
      ```
-11. If step 10 runs without error, you're now ready to use SynthSeg in Jhpce ! :tada: \
+11. If step 10 runs without error, you're now ready to use SynthSeg in JHPCE ! :tada: \
      Remember to activate your environment every time you need to run the scripts:
      ```sh
      conda activate synthseg_38